dominickp/Symfaba-Imageboard/README.md

 The majority of my code can be found in my bundle:
 /src/Dominick/ImageboardBundle/

 I had to scale back my plans for this project because I ran out of time, but I plan to continue it after the semester.
 I feel like I could have used more Javascript features but I had to make sure the core elements were working.
 Pagination and administration ended up taking a lot of time to figure out.
 You can login as an administrator/mod by using the login "administrator@example.com" with password "dwa152013".
+To delete individual posts, make sure you are in the thread view by clicking "Reply" on a thread.